These guides are AI-generated educational summaries — not legal or medical advice.

 Failing to ask about or mention amputation-equivalent rating consideration

-Why: DC 5219 includes a note that the VA must 'also consider whether evaluation as amputation is warranted.'
+DC 5219 includes a note that the VA must 'also consider whether evaluation as amputation is warranted.'
 If both MCP and PIP joints are ankylosed AND either is in extension/full flexion, or there is rotation or angulation of the bone, the veteran may qualify for a higher amputation-equivalent rating under DCs 5153-5156.

-Do this instead: If you have rotation, angulation, or joints fixed in extreme positions, mention this specifically.
+Instead: If you have rotation, angulation, or joints fixed in extreme positions, mention this specifically.
 Ask the examiner: 'Will you be considering whether my condition meets the criteria for an amputation-equivalent evaluation?'
 This is a regulatory note that requires examiner action.

 Impact: Could result in substantially higher rating if amputation equivalent is warranted